KTL1216/studentCOVIDdatabase/README.md

 # Student COVID Database

+Video of demonstrating using this web app can be found in the video Video_Demonstration.mp4

+UML diagram, workflow chart, and implications of this project can be found in Detailed_Explaination.pdf

 This program serves as a web app that tracks important information about a Northeastern student who have had contracted COVID19 in the past.
 It can be used for any event organizer to review their guest list and evaluate the safety for inviting certain individual to a face-to-face event.

 For the purpose of keeping the file size reasonable, the code folder did not include installed packages used for this project.
 One can download all the relevant packages by executing "npm install package.json" in the terminal, as package is included in the code folder.